Factbox - Egypt's parliamentary election voting timetable

-CAIRO Egyptians voted in a parliamentary election on Monday, the first such vote since President Hosni Mubarak was ousted by a popular uprising in February.
+CAIRO Egyptians start voting in a parliamentary election on November 28, the first such vote since President Hosni Mubarak was ousted by a popular uprising in February, although the poll has been overshadowed by clashes between police and protesters in the run-up.

-Even after parliament is elected, presidential powers stay with the military council until a vote for the presidency, due in mid-2012.
-Protesters camped out since November 18 in Cairo's Tahrir Square have demanded the army hand power to civilians now.
+Demonstrators are demanding the ruling military council hand powers to a civilian government.
+Even after parliament is elected, presidential powers will stay with the military council until a vote for the presidency, due in mid-2012.

 The military said the staged voting will take place on two consecutive days, instead of one day, to give Egypt's 50 million eligible voters more time to cast their ballots.
 It is not yet clear if the decision to hold each voting round over two days will apply to later elections for the upper house.

 Voting hours will be from 8 a.m.
-(0600 GMT) to 7 p.m.
-(1700 GMT) on the first day.
+(6:00 a.m.
+British time) to 7 p.m.
+(5:00 p.m.
+British time) on the first day.
 Monitors say hours could be extended on the second day of each vote depending on turnout.

 Following are key dates and details on polling for the staggered lower and upper house votes that were announced by Egypt's election committee: